danteWei/Swift/README.md

   - automatic reference counting, similar to garbage collector in Java

 - C/Objective-c/cocoa touch, etc.
-  - Swift is nuild on C and Objective-C
+  - Swift is build on C and Objective-C

 ===